Legacy, intact! : Raghavendra Rathore Jodhpur's latest collection exhudes 'old-world luxury'

 What about the bandhgala collar style silhouettes seem to amplify the festive look?

-It epitomises the brand’s DNA but more so is a hallmark of ‘Made in India’, symbolises legacy and pays homage to the bygone era, the tradition of which converges with innovation.
+It epitomizes the brand’s DNA but more so is a hallmark of ‘Made in India’, symbolizes legacy, and pays homage to the bygone era, the tradition of which converges with innovation.
 It is core essence of stately dressing and has been celebrated by the brand with modern aplomb as part of this season’s festive collection.

 Do take us through the colour palette used in this edit.